modir/using-laminas-framework-book/version2/docs/doctrine.md

 > controlled, because you usually do not want other people on your team (or other people having
 > access to your code repository) seeing the actual password.

-Q> **What happens if I need several database connections?**
+> **What happens if I need several database connections?**
-Q>
+>
-Q> You can easily add more database connections by adding other keys below the `orm_default` key.
+> You can easily add more database connections by adding other keys below the `orm_default` key.
-Q> For example, let's assume that you have another database for testing purposes.
-To let Q> Doctrine know about this database, you create the `orm_test` subkey below the `orm_default` key Q> and fill it with connection parameters.
+> For example, let's assume that you have another database for testing purposes.
+To let
+> Doctrine know about this database, you create the `orm_test` subkey below the `orm_default` key
+> and fill it with connection parameters.

 ## About Doctrine Entities